Employer Sponsored

 • The employer does not need to meet any such training requirements

-• The visa applicant requires a lower level of skill for the Direct Entry Stream – most applicants do not require a skills assessment (although skills assessment is required for some occupations and we can assist you with that)
+• The applicant requires a lower level of skill for the Direct Entry Stream – most applicants do not require a skills assessment (although skills assessment is required for some occupations and we can assist you with that)

 • Large range of occupations available as compared to the ENS